Azeem10101/Student-Attendance-Scheduler/README.md

 # Student-Attendance-Scheduler
 This is a project done in my first year for a Hackathon.

-Student Attendance Scheduler
+📅 Student Attendance Scheduler:

 Built during my first hackathon in 1st year, this project is a smart scheduler that helps students and faculty manage weekly timetables with ease.

-🌍 Problem
+🌍 Problem:

 Managing college schedules manually is messy — overlapping classes, double-booked faculty, and last-minute changes lead to confusion.
 Students struggle to keep track, and faculty face scheduling conflicts.

-💡 Solution
+💡 Solution:

 The Student Attendance Scheduler is a console-based application written in C that:
 1. Creates & manages weekly timetables